-The bill also provides that the Secretary of State and county boards of elections must publish on the Department of State's website and the respective county's website information concerning the early voting procedure.
+The bill also provides that, in addition to any publications required under Title 19 of the Revised Statutes, the Secretary of State and county boards of elections must publish on the Department of State's website and the respective county's website information concerning the early voting procedure.
+The early voting information must include, but may not be limited to, a notice to the public concerning their eligibility to participate in early voting, the duration of the early voting period, and the locations and hours of operation of specially designated polling places for early voting in each county.

 Under current law, each commissioner of registration and board of elections may elect to use electronic poll books at a polling place on Election Day.
 Under the bill, each commissioner of registration and board of elections would be required to use electronic polls books during the early voting period and on Election Day.
-Each voter would be offered the option to sign either the electronic poll book or the backup paper polling record or signature copy register.
+The bill also provides that each voter must sign the electronic poll book, and that a voter must be permitted to vote by provisional ballot if the electronic poll book ceases to operate.

-Funds to pay for early voting would be provided to each county governing body and each nonpartisan municipal governing body that approves early voting in such amounts as the Department of the Treasury deems necessary to cover any additional costs incurred as a result of this bill.
-In addition, the bill appropriates \$2 million from the General Fund to the Department of State for the printing on demand purposes as specified in the bill.
+Funds to pay for early voting would be provided to each county governing body and each non-partisan municipal governing body that approves early voting in such amounts as the State Treasurer and the Director of the Division of Budget and Accounting in the Department of the Treasury deem necessary to cover any additional costs incurred as a result of this bill.
+In addition, the bill appropriates from the General Fund to the Department of State the sum of \$2,000,000 for the printing on demand purposes as specified in the bill.